flashbots/builder/scripts/dind/readme.md

 ### Setup and Execution

 1. **Create the DinD Environment**:
-    - Run a DinD container for an isolated build environment named `builder-dind-container`:
+    - Run a DinD container for an isolated build environment named `builder-dind-container` assuming you are currently in this folder:
       ```shell
+      docker build -f ./Dockerfile.kurtosis_dind -t builder-dind-image ../../
       docker run -dit --privileged --name builder-dind-container builder-dind-image
       ```
       ***note:*** privileged mode that is not needed when using local hosting in your docker described [here](../)